Diego Gutiérrez (soccer, born 1997)

-Diego Nicolás Gutiérrez Zúñiga (born February 18, 1997) is a Canadian professional soccer player who plays as a midfielder for Valour FC.
+Diego Nicolás Gutiérrez Zúñiga (born February 18, 1997) is a Canadian professional soccer player who plays as a midfielder for Cavalry FC in the Canadian Premier League.

 Early life

 Gutiérrez was born to Chilean parents in Greenfield Park, Quebec in Canada and moved to Santiago in Chile when he was three years old.
 He began playing soccer at age five in the Colo-Colo academy.
 Afterwards, he joined the youth setup of Palestino.

 Club career

 On November 6, 2015, Gutiérrez made his senior league debut for Palestino against Deportes Antofagasta.
 He departed the club in March 2019.

 In March 2019, Gutiérrez signed a deal with Canadian Premier League club Valour FC.
 After the season, the club exercised his option for the 2020 season.

 In March 2021, Gutiérrez returned to Chile, signing with Primera B side Barnechea.

 In December 2021, Gutiérrez returned for a second spell at Valour FC for the 2022 season.
+He was named the league's Player of the Month in April 2023.
+After not scoring in his first three seasons with Valour (across both stints), he netted four goals in the 2023 season.
+After the 2023 season, he chose to depart the club, after declining an extension offer.

+In January 2024, he signed with Cavalry FC on a two-year contract, with an option for 2026.

 International career

 Eligible to represent both Canada and Chile internationally, Gutiérrez was called up to the Chile U20 team in June 2016 for a pair of friendlies against Paraguay.
 However, he did not play in either match.

 In January 2017, Gutiérrez was called up to a camp for the Canadian U20 team for the first time.
 He made his debut against the Panama U20 in a friendly on January 20.
 He subsequently made the roster for the 2017 CONCACAF U-20 Championship, where he made two appearances.